simonkoeck/code-execution-engine/README.md

 ## Supported Languages

-Get the supported languages on your platform by callling
+Get the supported languages on your platform by calling

 ```js
 cee.getSupportedLanguages();